malcommac/ScrollingStackContainer/README.md

 <p align="center" >★★ <b>Star our github repository to help us!</b> ★★</p>
 <p align="center" >Created by <a href="http://www.danielemargutti.com">Daniele Margutti</a> (<a href="http://www.twitter.com/danielemargutti">@danielemargutti</a>)</p>

-ScrollingStackContainer is an efficient scrolling UIStackView replacement, more suitable in situations when you are building a scrolling container with an heterogeneous number of items.
+`ScrollingStackContainer` is an efficient scrolling `UIStackView` replacement, more suitable in situations when you are building a scrolling container with an heterogeneous number of items.
 It allows you to stack vertically `UIViewController` instances where the view is a simple fixed-height `UIView` or a `UICollectionView` or `UITableView`.

 ## Motivation
+A full article about the motivation behind this class is available on Medium (or in my personal blog).
+Check it here for full details about how the class works.

+UITableView and UICollectionView are great when you need to display a number of relatively simple cells; when your layout became complex you may need to create different UIViewController which manages each different kind layout.
+These view controller may contains simple fixed-height `UIView` or complex `UICollectionView`/`UITableView`; in these cases you need to be careful because expading your scrollviews will destroy internal iOS caching mechanism.
+`ScrollingStackContainer` allows you to stack view controllers easily without any worry; it manages view controllers with scrolling collections automatically in order to reduce the amount of memory usage.

+And it's very simple to implement:

+For fixed height view you should set a valid `height` (grater than zero).
+This can be done in the following ways:

+set an height constraint on `UIViewController`’s .view
+* … or return a value into `preferredContentSize()` function
+* … or set the height via `self.frame`
+* … or by implementing the `StackContainable` protocol and returning `.view(height: <height>)` with a valid value.

+For `UIViewController` which contains inner’s scroll views (table or collections) you need to implement the `StackContainble` protocol by returning `.scroll(<inner scroll instance>, <insets of the inner scroll in superview>)`.
+That’s all!
+All the business logic is managed by the class and you can enjoy!

+See the example in this repository to get a live preview!

 ## You also may like